nazdridoy/ngpt/docs/usage/cli_config.md

 ## Overview

 The CLI configuration system is separate from your API configuration (which stores API keys, base URLs, and models).
-Instead, it stores your preferred default values for CLI parameters like `temperature`, `language`, or `display-mode`.
+Instead, it stores your preferred default values for CLI parameters like `temperature`, `language`, or `web-search`.

 This is especially useful when you: